 Self groomers can be a good way for your cat to groom itself, whether that is using a corner scratcher or arch.
+Sometimes they are attached to cat trees.

 As a cat owner, you already do so much for your cat.